 A matriculated student is one who has formally applied and been accepted for admission by the Office of Admissions or the Office of Graduate Studies, and who has satisfied the acceptance deposit requirement.
 Matriculated students are considered to be working toward a degree, even if they are undecided about a major upon entrance.
-All matriculated freshman and undergraduate transfer students with 15 or fewer accepted credits are required to show proficiency in college-level verbal and mathematical skills, as per Procedure 2031 Skills Competency Requirement.
+All matriculated freshman and undergraduate transfer students with 15 or fewer accepted credits are required to show proficiency in college-level verbal and mathematical skills.